 It is estimated that more than half of adults over the age of 30 have some form of periodontal disease.

 Periodontal or gum disease is caused by a buildup of bacteria, or plaque, at the gumline.
 Plaque eventually hardens into tartar, and when tartar is not removed, it can lead to an infection that may eventually break down the gum tissue and spread to the underlying bone.
 In extreme cases, teeth can loosen and fall out.
 Bacteria can also enter the bloodstream through the gums and lead to other serious health problems.

 Periodontal disease is the leading cause of tooth loss in adults, and new research is exploring possible links between this gum disease and diabetes, cardiovascular disease, and other serious ailments.

 Good oral hygiene can help prevent gum disease, but regular dental check-ups are essential to early detection, especially in those with a family history of the disease.

-After the graft is in place, the gums will be put back over the treated site and stitched into place.
+After the graft is properly positioned, the gums will be put back over the treated site and stitched into place.
 The site also may be covered with a bandage known as a periodontal dressing.
-During the next six to nine months, your body fills in the area with new bone and soft tissue.
-In effect, this reattaches the tooth to your jaw.
+During the next six to nine months, the body fills in the area with new bone and soft tissue.
+In effect, this reattaches the tooth to the jaw.

 We offer the latest treatments for periodontal disease, but we always stress the importance of prevention.
 To ensure the health of your gums, contact our office for an appointment and be sure to make brushing and flossing part of your oral health care routine.